NinoCourtecuisse/MastersThesis/README.md

 ## About the repository

 The source code can be found in [`./src`](./src).
-We describe some important components.
+We describe some important components below.

 #### Model classes
 The model classes are defined in [`./src/models`](./src/models).
 Each model class has
 -   A prior on its parameter space
--   A transform to map the parameter space to an unconstrained space
+-   A transform to map the prior's support to an unconstrained space
--   Implements a (log) transition density
+-   A (log) transition density

 The base logic is implemented in the parent class Model [`./src/models/Model.py`](./src/models/Model.py).
 All model classes inherits from Model.